 Una dintre cele mai zdrobitoare dovezi ale importanței dacilor în lumea antică o reprezintă impresionanta colecție de statui impunătoare...

 Probably no other King of Romania is as controversial as Carol II with enemies of the Crown being most repelled by his effort at personal rule and many monarchists being put off by his private life and interference in the reign of his young son.
 At the time of his birth, a great many hopes were placed in the young prince who supposed to represent a new beginning and a solidification of the House of Hohenzollern with the Romanian people.
 He was born in Peles Castle in the Carpathian Mountains…

-Making of Romania: the and centuries – unification, first foreign king - Romania Insider
+Making of Romania: the 18th and 19th centuries – unification, first foreign king

 L'or des reliques de Rome